-It is the responsibility of faculty to cooperate with reasonable requests by the student with a disability, and/or by the staff of Disabled Students Services (DSS), to provide authorized accommodations in a fair and timely manner.
+It is the responsibility of faculty to cooperate with reasonable requests by the student with a disability, and/or by the staff of Center for Students with Disabilities (DSPS), to provide authorized accommodations in a fair and timely manner.

 Under the provisions of Section 504, Santa Monica College faculty may not: